About Natural Edges - Woodworking Victoria BC

 Types of wood we use (cont).

-5. Big Leaf Maple (Acer Macrophyllum) A local hardwood we have some from local small mills, has varied patterns birds eye, spalting etc. A readily available wood that has good resistant to wear and has fine colour and grain.
+5. Big Leaf Maple (Acer Macrophyllum) A local hardwood that we use, cut by local small mills.
+It has varied patterns birds eye, spalting etc, monkey heads, tiger stripes.
+Has good resistant to wear and has a fine color.

-6. Red Alder (Alnus Rubra) A softer hardwood tree, still considered a weed tree to foresters, we have wood from local mills.
-Has a fine buttery texture with great colours.
+6. Red Alder (Alnus Rubra) A softer hardwood tree, still considered a weed tree to some foresters, wood we use comes from local mills.
+Has a fine buttery texture, great for chair seats, with warm colors.

-7. Western Yew (Taxus Brevifolia) This slow growing tree is considered endangered and has limited protection within the CRD.
-It is not considered a commercial timber, except for Taxol an anti cancer agent which is obtained from its bark, yet it is still cut and left in clearcuts.
-Our wood is salvaged from burn piles and clearcuts.
-Yew can be a difficult wood to work with as its very hard and has such varied grain, there are also large voids within the tree but it has a rich dark colour with the contrasting sap wood very pale.
+7. Western Yew (Taxus Brevifolia) This slow growing tree, being Old Growth dependent, is considered endangered and has limited protection within the CRD.
+It is not seen as a commercial timber, (except for Taxol an anti cancer agent which used to be obtained from its bark), it is still cut and left in clearcuts.
+The wood we use is salvaged from burn piles and clearcuts.
+Yew can be a difficult wood to work with as its very hard and has such varied grain, there are also large voids within the tree but it has a rich dark color with the contrasting sap wood being very pale.

 8. Western Red Cedar (Thuja Plicata) We use these woods for usually outdoor furniture, again salvaged by a small local mill.
 It is getting harder to find Yellow Cedar, it is a higher elevation tree and slow growing and has been over harvested.